 The Company has operations which constitute a taxable presence in 18 countries outside of the United States, all of which have income tax rates that were at or below the United States' federal tax rate of 35% during the periods reported.
-The jurisdictional location of earnings is a significant component of our effective tax rate each year and therefore on our overall income tax expense.
+The jurisdictional location of earnings is a significant component of our effective tax rate each year and therefore of our overall income tax expense.

-The Company's effective tax rates for the first quarter of 2016 and 2015 were 34.6% and 41.0%, respectively.
+The Company's effective tax rates for the third quarter of 2016 and 2015 were 35.8% and 55.8%, respectively.
 The tax rate is affected by recurring items, such as the income tax rate in the U.S. and in non-U.S. jurisdictions and the mix of income earned in those jurisdictions.
 The rate is also affected by U.S. tax costs on foreign earnings that have been or will be repatriated to the U.S., and by discrete items that may occur in any given year but are not consistent from year to year.

-Significant items that impacted the 2016 tax rate included the following (percentages reflect the effect of each item as a percentage of Income before income taxes):
+Significant items that impacted the tax rates in the third quarter of 2016 included the following (percentages reflect the effect of each item as a percentage of Income before income taxes):